A Survey on Self-play Methods in Reinforcement Learning: Algorithms

-Fictitious Play (FP)~\cite{brown1951fp} is a learning algorithm in game theory where each player best responds to the empirical frequency of the strategies used by the opponent.
+Fictitious Play (FP)~\citep{brown1951fp} is a learning algorithm in game theory where each player best responds to the empirical frequency of the strategies used by the opponent.
 If the opponent's strategy is static, FP can find the NE.
-Based on FP intuition, Fictitious Self-play (FSP)~\cite{heinrich2015fsp} is introduced to make agents play against past versions of themselves to learn optimal strategies to improve the robustness of vanilla self-play.
-Neural Fictitious Self-play (NFSP)~\cite{heinrich2016nfsp} is a modern variant that combines FSP with deep learning techniques.
+Based on FP intuition, Fictitious Self-Play (FSP)~\citep{heinrich2015fsp} is introduced to make agents play against past versions of themselves to learn optimal strategies to improve the robustness of vanilla self-play.
+Neural Fictitious Self-Play (NFSP)~\citep{heinrich2016nfsp} is a modern variant that combines FSP with deep learning techniques.
 It uses neural networks to approximate the BRs.
-In the original versions of NFSP and FSP, two distinct types of agent memory are used: one to record the agent's own behavior and the other to capture the opponent's behavior.
-However, in more recent approaches~\cite{lanctot2017psro}, random sampling is frequently employed to approximate the opponents' average strategy, eliminating the need to maintain two separate types of agent memory.
-Thus, the MSS of FSP:
+Both NFSP and FSP utilize two distinct types of memory: one to store the agent’s own behavioral data, and the other to record observed opponent behavior.

+More recent approaches~\citep{lanctot2017psro} adopt FP in meta-games, where the opponent’s average strategy is approximated directly, eliminating the need to maintain two separate types of memory.
+In this setting, the MSS of FP is defined as:

-In FSP, the MSS continues to generate a constant interaction matrix.
+In FP, the MSS continues to generate a constant interaction matrix.
 Compared to vanilla self-play, this approach enhances the robustness of the policy by sampling older versions of its own policies to be used as opponent strategies.

-\subsubsection{$\delta$-uniform Self-play}
+\subsubsection{$\delta$-Uniform Self-Play}

-$\delta$-uniform self-play is introduced by \cite{bansal2017deltauniform}.
-The hyper-parameter $\delta$ ranges between $0$ and $1$ used to select the most recent $\delta$ (percentage) of policies for uniform sampling to generate opponent policies.
-When policy $i$ is in the training phase, following Corollary~\ref{cor:sigma_traditionalsp}, only the preceding $i-1$ policies hold significance.
-As opponents for policy $i$, we select policies from the discrete uniform distribution $[\delta(i-1), i-1]$.
+$\delta$-uniform self-play, introduced by \citet{bansal2017deltauniform}, uses the hyper-parameter $\delta$, ranging from 0 to 1, to select the most recent $1 - \delta$ percentage of policies for uniform sampling to generate opponent policies.
+When policy $m$ is in the training phase, according to Corollary~\ref{cor:sigma_traditionalsp}, only the previous $m-1$ policies are relevant.
+To select opponents for policy $m$, we sample from the range of policies between $[\lceil \delta(m-1)\rceil, m-1]$, where $\lceil \cdot \rceil$ denotes the ceiling function, which rounds up the input to the nearest integer greater than or equal to it.
 When $\delta=0$, the system retains the complete historical memory, whereas $\delta=1$ implies that only the most recent policy is utilized.
-Thus, we can get the MSS of $\delta$-uniform self-play:
+Thus, the MSS of $\delta$-uniform self-play: